landaudiogo/cc-tutorials-2023/kafka/README.md

     tkafka/simple consumer.py "<topic>"
 ```

-We can now also run our producer.
-Also don't forget to change the <topic> field:
+We can now also run our producer, and write messages toward our topic.
+Also
+don't forget to change the `<topic>` field:

 > Note:
 > Because our producer is requesting user input, we are running our producer in